Rare Martian meteorite given to science

 Collectively, the class is known as the SNC group of meteorites, named after three representative members: Shergotty, Nakhla, and Chassigny.

 "Looking at similar Mars samples, the ejection date of this sample could range from about 600,000 years ago up to about 17 million years ago," said Dr Smith.
 "The meteorite may well help us get a better understanding of the possibilities of whether life existed on Mars in the past.
-Every clue we can get from the meteorite will hopefully help our understanding."'Works of God'
+Every clue we can get from the meteorite will hopefully help our understanding."

 Science would dearly love to retrieve fresh samples of Martian rock for study in Earth labs.
 The scale and breadth of the analytical techniques that are available in the best-equipped facilities dwarf those which can be deployed on a rover, even a huge (900kg) vehicle like the Curiosity robot just despatched to the Red Planet by the US space Agency (Nasa).